ninodimontalcino/ninodimontalcino/README.md

 <b>Previously:</b> Vector Institute 🇨🇦, Mila Quebec 🇨🇦, MPI Tübingen 🇩🇪, ETH Zurich🇨🇭

-Not updating this page frequently.
-Please have a look at <a href="https://ninodimontalcino.github.io">my personal page/</a> for a more up-to-date state of affairs.
+Important: I am not updating this page frequently - so it might be out of date.
+Please have a look at <a href="https://ninodimontalcino.github.io">my personal page</a> for a more up-to-date state.